 Mosquitoes are the most dangerous animal on earth, killing hundreds of thousands of people every year.
-In 2019 the number of people killed by malaria alone was 409,000.
+In 2020 the estimated number of people killed by malaria alone was 627,000.

-Unfortunately, malaria isn’t the only disease transmitted by mosquitoes, so it’s a good idea to stay protected.
+Unfortunately, malaria isn’t the only disease transmitted by mosquitoes, so it’s important to prevent mosquito bites.
 Wearing long-sleeved clothing and trousers is one of the best ways to stay protected.
-But this doesn’t always provide total protection.
+But this doesn’t always keep you bite-free.

 How Do Mosquitoes Bite?

-Male mosquitoes don’t bite, it’s only the females that need a blood meal to grow their eggs
+Male mosquitoes don’t bite; it’s only the females that bite.
+They need a blood meal to provide extra protein to grow their eggs.

-The mosquito’s tubular mouth or proboscis isn’t just one needle-like mouthpart but in fact, contains six thin needles that have different roles.
+The mosquito’s tubular mouth or proboscis isn’t just one needle-like mouthpart but contains six thin needles that have different roles.
 The biting action is an incredibly complex operation.

-When the mosquito has selected a good victim she goes to work.
-She pierces the skin and an outer sheath, the labium, is pushed up as the six needles enter the skin.
+When the mosquito has selected a victim, she goes to work.
+She pierces the skin, and an outer sheath, the labium, is pushed up as the six needles enter the skin.

 Another pair of needles, the mandibles, hold the skin tissue apart to make the sawing action easier.

 The fifth needle, the labrum, searches for a blood vessel beneath the skin.
-To find a blood vessel, the labrum uses receptors that respond to chemicals in our blood.
+The labrum uses receptors that respond to chemicals in our blood to find a blood vessel.
 Once the labrum has found blood, it’s sucked up.

 The sixth needle, the hypopharynx, then comes into play, dripping saliva to prevent our blood from coagulating and also pumping in saliva after the proboscis has pierced the skin to block a response from our immune system.

 The video below shows a female mosquito in blood-sucking action.
-Definitely worth watching to get a better idea of the role each needle plays.
+Worth watching to get a better idea of the role each needle plays.

 Do Mosquitoes Bite Through Clothes?

 Yes, mosquitoes can bite through clothes.
-But there a certain clothes that make it easier for the mosquitoes.
+But there is a certain attire that makes it easier for the mosquitoes.

-While it’s a good idea to wear a long sleeve shirt, long trousers, and socks, you still need to be careful about what you wear to avoid mosquito bites.
+While it’s a good idea to wear a long-sleeved shirt, long trousers, and socks, you still need to be careful about what you wear to avoid mosquito bites.

-Wear loose-fitting clothing and the mosquito’s proboscis won’t be able to reach your skin.
+Wear loose-fitting clothing, and the mosquito’s proboscis won’t be able to reach your skin.
 Tightly woven fabric or synthetic materials will offer the best protection.
-Denim or corduroy offers strong protection.
+Denim or corduroy provides strong protection.

 How To Prevent Mosquitoes Biting Through Your Clothes

-Maybe in the hot weather, you don’t want to wear thick loose clothing and I can understand you.
-After all, your body temperature, or warmth, and sweat can make a difference to your attractiveness to mosquitoes.
-There’s a couple of alternatives for wearing cooler clothes.
+Maybe you don’t want to wear thick loose clothing in the hot weather, and I can understand you.
+After all, your body temperature, warmth, and sweat can affect your attractiveness to mosquitoes.
+There are a few alternatives that can allow you to wear cooler clothes.